-- These studies do not solely focus on SST delivered 1 on 1 - In these studies, individually delivered social skills training (not exactly the Bellack et al. model but similar teaching strategies) was delivered in combination with other interventions. - These studies provide some indirect support for the idea that individualized social skills training can be beneficial for people with schizophrenia - Analysis of the positive outcomes (including relapse rates) of the combined interventions suggest that individualized social skills training can be a valuable component of a comprehensive treatment plan for schizophrenia.
+- These studies do not solely focus on SST delivered 1 on 1 - In these studies, individually delivered social skills training (not exactly the Bellack et al. model but similar teaching strategies) was delivered in combination with other interventions. - These studies provide some indirect support for the idea that individualized social skills training can be beneficial for individuals diagnosed with schizophrenia and schizoaffective disorders. - Analysis of the positive outcomes (including relapse rates) of the combined interventions suggest that individualized social skills training can be a valuable component of a comprehensive treatment plan for schizophrenia and schizoaffective disorders.